 A/PPS No. 04.01 (1.1)

-Issue No. 1
+Issue No. 2

-Effective Date: 1/02/2017
+Effective Date: 7/26/2018

-Next Review Date: 11/01/2017 (E3Y)
+Next Review Date: 11/01/2021 (E3Y)

-Sr. Reviewer: Director, Athletics
+Sr. Reviewer: Athletic Director

 HIRING PROCESS AND PROCEDURES

-The hiring process consists of an online review and approval application system, interviewing the appropriate number of qualified applicants, and submitting a hiring matrix and employment history verification electronically with each hiring decision.
+The hiring process consists of an online review and approval application system, interviewing the appropriate number of qualified applicants, including veterans, and submitting a hiring matrix and employment history verification electronically with each hiring decision.
 The Office of Equity and Access has the final approval of employment.
-Additionally, all staff new hires must pass a criminal background check prior to employment offer.
+Additionally, all staff new hires must pass a criminal background check prior to any employment offer.

 Student employees will be paid in accordance with the University Pay Plan.
 Student wages will be set by the account manager and the Athletics Business Office by taking into consideration student wage budgets and how many hours the student is needed to work.

-NEW EMPLOYEE ORIENTATION
+NEW EMPLOYEE WELCOME

-(see UPPS No. 07.07.03, Student Employment Procedures):
+Student Timekeeping (see UPPS No. 07.07.03, Hourly Student Employment Procedures):

-All student employees are limited to an average of twenty-five hours per week or less during the fall and spring semesters.
-When classes are not in session, student employees can work a maximum of 40 hours per week.
+All student employees are limited to an average of 25 hours per week or less during the fall and spring semesters.
+When classes are not in session, student employees can work a maximum of 40 per week.
 If a student has multiple positions, the hours per week limits apply to the sum of hours worked in all positions (each position does not get 25 hours per week).

 It is the supervisor’s responsibility to monitor and manage work schedules to avoid having classified staff work in excess of 40 hours per week.
-FLSA overtime and state compensatory time work is not permitted on a voluntary basis and must receive the prior authorization of the immediate supervisor.
+FLSA overtime and state compensatory time work is not permitted on a voluntary basis and must have the prior authorization of the immediate supervisor.
 A supervisor may take disciplinary action up to and including dismissal of a classified employee if the employee fails to receive prior approval.
-Supervisors have total discretion on whether to vary an employee’s work schedule during the work week to avoid accrual of FLSA overtime and state compensatory time.
+Supervisors have total discretion on whether to vary an employee’s work schedule during the workweek to avoid accrual of FLSA overtime and state compensatory time.
 Program budgets will assume the financial liability of overtime hours accrued.
 It cannot be overstated that supervisors must actively prevent overtime from occurring in the first place if they want to limit overtime liability.
 Once it is earned, it is owed.

 Prior to working overtime, an employee must receive prior approval from his or her immediate supervisor.
 A supervisor may take disciplinary action up to and including dismissal of a classified employee if the employee fails to receive prior approval.